jimken123/soda/versioned_docs/version-v0.18.0/application-settings.md

 ## Connector Configuration

 Connectors can be configured using the `connectors.json` file.
-However, most configuration should be done by using `sequence connector` command.
+However, most configuration should be done by using `Phoenix connector` command.
 See the [quick start](quick-start.md#connectors) for more info.

 An example connector configuration: